joshuaharris1103/Refridgerator-Fullstack/README.md

 - A user will be able to, create an account.
 - A user will be able to, sign in.
 - A user will be able to, sign out.
+- A user will be able to, log food/drink item.
-- A user will be able to,
+- A user will be able to, delete foods/drinks that have been used up or expired.
-- A user will be able to,
+- A user will be able to, log when item was first added to the fridge.
-- A user will be able to,
+- A user will be able to, add photos of items for visual reference.
-- A user will be able to,
+- A user will be able to, see the time left of items in the fridge.

 ## Technologies Used:
 Javascript